dicebear/dicebear/apps/docs/pages/specification/implement-dicebear-core/index.md

 ### Color options

-For each color group declared in the definition (**plus** an implicit `background` group) the user can supply four options:
+For each color group declared in the definition (**plus** an implicit `background` group) the user can supply five options:

 | Option                  | Type                                     | PRNG key                | Notes                                                                             |
 | ----------------------- | ---------------------------------------- | ----------------------- | --------------------------------------------------------------------------------- |